 Membership organizations are comprised of members who belong to a community of individuals who share similar interests, needs, and goals.

-The SDMS is a professional membership organization founded in 1970 to promote, advance, and educate its members and the medical community in the science of diagnostic medical sonography.
-The SDMS, with over 27,000 members, is the largest association of sonographers and sonography students in the world.
-In addition, SDMS offers membership in a variety of categories.
+Founded in 1970, the SDMS is a professional membership organization dedicated to promoting, advancing, and educating its members and the medical community in the science of diagnostic medical sonography.
+Today, the SDMS is the largest association of sonographers and sonography students in the world.

-The SDMS provides its members continuing education through publications, products, and conferences, easy access to information affecting their profession, discounts on products and services, group pricing for professional services such as liability, health, and auto insurance, legislative/regulatory representation to promote and safeguard the profession, and assists them in matters concerning their practice.
-There are many opportunities for members to actively participate in their particular area of interest within the association such as serving on committees.
+The SDMS provides its members continuing education through publications, products, and conferences, easy access to information affecting the sonography profession, discounts on products and services, group pricing for professional services such as liability and health insurance, and legislative/regulatory representation.
+There are many opportunities for members to volunteer with the SDMS.